 The Algae Terrariums are outputting Polluted Water which sublimates into Polluted Oxygen, this stuff multiplies the deadly Slimelung germ.
 Luckily we haven’t dug into the Slime biome yet, so we’re safe from that.
 But we should still remove this polluted oxygen.
 Tunnel your researcher toward “Decontamination” in order to unlock the Deodorizer.
 Building one of these near your terrariums will suffice.

-By now our researcher is ready to be promoted but we haven’t got the morale to support that job.
 Check the rooms overlay and look at what is required to build a “Mess Hall”.
 Carve out a room fulfilling those requirements and your dupes will have a nice place to eat and get a morale boost.
 To build the Mess Table you will need to research “Meal Preparation”.

 Food storage.
 Below the new Mess Hall I’ve built a simple food storage room.
 This room is designed to catch CO2.
 CO2 is an Unbreathable Gas and therefore food won’t decay when stored in it, unlike the Oxygen elsewhere in our base.
 Because CO2 is a heavy gas, it will sink and fill up our food storage room.

 Expanding sanitation and food.
 If you are lucky with dupes, continue expanding the toilet and farm solutions.
-You can see in the image below I’ve grown to 5 dupes by cycle 15 and have expanded the toilets and farms accordingly.

 Oni Assistant is a place for learning and sharing ideas.
 If you think this page could be improved please let us know.
 If fellow users have questions, please be kind and helpful in your answers.